top of page

 How do I Join?

-You can join any single session or event by selecting a date on our calendar page.
-You can also become a monthly member if you'd like to attend Nature Circle weekly at lower rates, including additional sessions and events.
+You can drop-in to any single session by selecting a date on our calendar page.
+You can also become a monthly member if you'd like to attend Nature Circle regularly at lower rates, and you can cancel anytime.

 What do I bring?